5 ways to prevent PHP code injection

 echo "hello world".
 PHP-Parrallel-Lint has more detailed output than the aforementioned options, although it does not yet support a CLI option or an out-of-the-box Docker solution at the moment.

-5. Utilise a static application security testing tool to identify code injection issues
+5. Utilize a static application security testing tool to identify code injection issues

 One of the more widely used IDEs for PHP development is PHPStorm which has some really handy static code analysis features built right in.
 Building on the linters we explored above, PHPStorm has integration options for Xdebug, which is great for linting, profiling and (as the name suggests) debugging code to reduce errors.
 For secure coding workflows PHPStorm allows the enforcing of specific coding rules and PSR standards, Which is handy especially working on PCI compliant applications.